Open-pit mining: After closure

+Impacts

+Open-pit mining is considered one of the most dangerous sectors in the industrial world, and can cause significant harm to miners' health.
+It can also have significant negative environmental impact, depending on the type of mineral being mined, and the type of mining process being used.

 Waste

 Open-pit mines create a significant amount of waste.
 Almost one million tons of ore and waste rock can move from the largest mines per day, and a couple thousand tons moved from small mines per day.
-There is generally four main operations in a mine that contribute to this load: drilling, blasting, loading, and hauling.
+There are generally four main operations in a mine that contribute to this load: drilling, blasting, loading, and hauling.

 Waste rock is hauled to a waste dump.
 Waste dumps can be piled at the surface of the active pit, or in previously mined pits.

 Leftover waste from processing the ore is called tailings, and is generally in the form of a slurry.
 This is pumped to a tailings dam or settling pond, where the water is reused or evaporated.
 Tailings dams can be toxic due to the presence of unextracted sulfide minerals, some forms of toxic minerals in the gangue, and often cyanide which is used to treat gold ore via the cyanide leach process.
 If proper environmental protections are not in place, this toxicity can harm the surrounding environment.

 Pollutants

 Open-pit mining involves the process of disrupting the ground, which leads to the creation of air pollutants.
 The main source of air pollutants comes from the transportation of minerals, but there are various other factors including drilling, blasting and the loading and unloading of overburden.
-These type of pollutants cause significant damage to public health and safety in addition to damaging the air quality.
+These types of pollutants cause significant damage to public health and safety in addition to damaging the air quality.
 The inhalation of these pollutants can cause issues to the lungs and ultimately increase mortality.
 Furthermore, the pollutants affect flora and fauna in the areas surrounding open-pit mines.

 Open-pit gold mining is one of the highest potential mining threats on the environment as it affects the air and water chemistry.
 The exposed dust may be toxic or radioactive, making it a health concern for the workers and the surrounding communities.

+Deforestation

+Open-pit nickel mining has led to environmental degradation and pollution in developing countries such as the Philippines and Indonesia.
+In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.
+Open-pit cobalt mining has led to deforestation and habitat destruction in the Democratic Republic of Congo.

+Safety

+Open-pit mining is considered one of the most dangerous sectors in the industrial world. and can cause significant effects to miners' health.